Short history of half-marathons

 We know how writing in Romanian began.
 Now let’s see how this language was still alive after centuries in which it was not used in official documents, church, or school.

 Things written next are my personal opinion.
 My grandfather was a child in the 1930s in the countryside of the Dobrogea region.
 He told me that during that time (and probably many years before), people from the village gathered on Saturday nights at some inhabitants’ houses, where older people told stories, legends, myths, and poems from the past.
-There were things from ancient times and more recent times that those people experienced: for example, working on the bridge built over the Danube river in 1895 by Anghel Saligny or memories from the First World War.
+There were things from ancient times and more recent times that those people experienced: for example, working on the bridge built over the Danube River in 1895 by Anghel Saligny or memories from the First World War.
 This form of transmitting information to the next generations made this population’s traditions, language, and culture survive over centuries despite no written documents.
 Children would listen to those stories, and some would transmit them later to the next generations.
 That is why there were many poems and songs because those are easy to remember.
 Also, those people developed their memory to keep those stories, poetry, and themes in their minds for a long time and transmit them to the next generations.

 This is how people transmitted their culture from past generations over thousands of years.
 Of course, it was a living culture: some poems, stories, and songs were changed in time or space.
 There were different variants of the lyrics or the stories, and some stories changed or disappeared in time.
 There were actual historical facts and fictional stories transmitted to young generations.